-The San Diego region is a leader in the development of potable reuse as a water supply.
-How will water and wastewater agencies collaborate to ensure effective partnering?

-- New stormwater runoff regulations align well with water conservation best management practices for large landscapes.
-How might stormwater and water agencies work together to efficiently partner on conservation programs? - Many surface waters face water quality impairment from non-point source pollution, bacteria, sediment, nutrients, salinity, metals, and toxic organic compounds.
-How can water agencies, stormwater agencies, land-use authorities, regulators and others join forces to effect real water quality improvements? - The Region encompasses urban and rural disadvantaged communities (DACs) with water management issues in need of being addressed.
-How can DACs most effectively participate in water management projects benefitting their communities? - The Region includes 18 federally recognized tribes, each with water management challenges.
-How can tribal water management issues be effectively integrated into San Diego's regional water management planning?
+- The San Diego region is a leader in the development of potable reuse as a water supply.
+How will water and wastewater agencies collaborate to ensure effective partnering? - New stormwater runoff regulations align well with water conservation best management practices for large landscapes.
+How might stormwater and water agencies work together to efficiently partner on conservation programs? - Stormwater is increasingly being considered as a resource.
+How might stormwater, water, and environmental agencies, such as the California Environmental Protection Agency and the San Diego Regional Water Quality Control Board, work together to maximize benefits of stormwater capture and use while remaining protective of human health and environmental needs? - Many local surface waters face water quality impairment from non-point source pollution, bacteria, sediment, nutrients, salinity, metals, and toxic organic compounds.
+How can water agencies, stormwater agencies, land-use authorities, regulators and others join forces to effect real local surface water quality improvements? - The Region encompasses urban and rural disadvantaged communities (DACs) with water management issues in need of being addressed.
+How can DACs most effectively participate in water management projects benefitting them? - The Region includes 18 federally recognized tribes.
+Many people living or working on tribal lands face water management challenges.
+How can tribal water management issues be effectively integrated into San Diego's regional water management planning? - The Region has improved its understanding of the impacts of climate change and is working to identify climate adaptation and mitigation strategies.
+How might water agencies, land use authorities, regulators and others work together to increase climate resilience in the region?

 These are but a few of the questions that the San Diego region must begin to answer.
 Inherent in these opportunities are the cost drivers associated with water supply diversification, wastewater treatment, regulatory compliance, and maintenance of existing infrastructure.
-Integration is not an end-game, but rather an iterative process.
+Integration is not an end-game, but rather an iterative, adaptive process.